jforget/raku-Hamilton2/doc/Hamilton.en.md

 A new feature has crept in, statistics!

+Actually, a few basic statistics already exist: counting the number of generated macro-paths  for a given  map, the number of  generated full paths for a map and the number  of regional paths for a big area.
+Yet, we can extract more elaborate statistics.

 Below, I describe  statistics for regional Hamiltonian paths,  yet the definitions can  extend to  macro-paths.
 But, with  the way  the  full paths  are implemented, no statistics will be computed for full paths.